Same-Day Emergency Dentist in Arlington, TX

 - Cancer

 Routine dental care is important because it helps you prevent dental emergencies.
-If you haven’t seen a dentist in a while, you should schedule a checkup before you need emergency dental care.
-This will ensure your teeth and gums are healthy and reduce your risk of needing to see an emergency dentist in Arlington, TX.
+If you haven’t seen a dentist in a while, you should schedule a checkup before you need

 What to Do in a Dental Emergency

 If you suddenly find yourself with a broken tooth or missing dental crowns, you might think you should head to the nearest emergency room right away.
-But the best thing to do is stay calm and call for an emergency exam with your dentist.
+But the best thing to do is to stay calm and call for an emergency appointment with your dentist.
 Not only can we provide emergency dental care, but we can also restore your smile once you’ve healed.

 We always work to get both new patients and returning ones in as quickly as possible and pride ourselves on creating an environment that is warm and welcoming to help ease your nerves.
-Once you get here, our emergency dental team will carefully attend to your situation.
-We’ll create a custom treatment plan to help remedy the problem quickly and with as little discomfort as possible.
+Once you get here, our

 First Aid for Dental Emergencies